howsoai/platform-installation-examples/container-images/README.md

 ## Container registry

-Replicated hosted helm charts embed an customer's container secret in the chart, to simplify the installation process.
-Extract your organization's container registry credentials from the Helm chart with the following one liner.
-Make sure to have logged in first, as per the [prerequisites](../prereqs/README.md).
+Replicated hosted Helm charts embed a customer's container secret in the chart, to simplify the installation process.
+Extract your organization's container registry credentials from the Helm chart with the following one-liner.
+Make sure to have logged in first, as per the [pre-requisites](../prereqs/README.md).
 ```
 helm template oci://registry.how.so/howso-platform/stable/howso-platform --namespace howso --show-only templates/image-pull-secret.yaml 2> /dev/null | yq eval '.data.".dockerconfigjson"'  | base64 -d | jq . > /tmp/config.json
 ```

-You can't directly `docker login` to the proxy registry - but you can, add the `auths` key to your `~/docker/config.json` or use the config directly with the DOCKER_CONFIG environment variable.
+You can't directly `docker login` to the proxy registry - but it is possible to add the `auths` key to your `~/docker/config.json` or use the config directly with the DOCKER_CONFIG environment variable.
 > Store it in a suitable location - tmp file used for demo purposes only.

+See the [pull images section](#pull-the-images) for an example of using this config file with docker or skopeo.

 ### List all the images